Lanfair Valley: Mojave Road

-Castle Mountains National Monument

 The Castle Mountains National Monument is part of the north and northeast perimeter of Lanfair Valley, (its watershed).
 The Castle Mountains (California) proper is on the water divide between the headwaters of a south-flowing section of Lanfair Valley, and a northwesterly section of the south-flowing Piute Wash of Piute Valley (the similar south-trending valley and wash adjacent east).

 The central part of the valley contains the Grotto Hills (also known as Giotto Hills) and Lanfair Buttes.

 Lanfair, California

 The valley is home to the Lanfair ghost town at the intersection of Cedar Canyon Road and Lanfair Road.
 While once thriving, all that is now left of the town of Lanfair is rubble.
 Both Lanfair Valley, and its ghost town, are named for Ernest L. Lanfair, a settlement owner.
 Tens of thousand of acres in the valley are privately held, despite being located in the Mojave National Preserve.
 Few people live in the valley today, but at one time there were schools, farms, post offices, and even a railroad.